Georg Friedrich Haas album: Violin Concerto No. 2 and de terrae fine

 I was very excited about Mario’s pieces and I soon explored and performed more: the Duo Capriccioso, Synchronisms No. 9, three of the four Quartettos, Romancero, the Biblical Songs, Chacona.
 I got to play all of these for him.
 As I said in that essay, Mario took many ideas he gleaned from his work with electronics and used them in his acoustic chamber music.
 In rehearsal he talked about the startling effects of simultaneities and blended sonorities, the singing passages.
 He emphasized abrupt shifts, saying the effect of switching from non-vibrato to vibrato should be sudden “like you pushed a button,” urging to press down very close to the bridge for noisy attacks marked “coarse!”, then asking for playing at the limits of extreme quiet.
 Contrasts were not only about dynamics but timbral qualities, from hits and snaps that were hard as stone to gentle, held tones of soft velvet.

-For someone known for his work with technology, Mario’s musicality was very linked to older styles of playing.
+For someone known for his work with technology, Mario’s musicality was also remarkably linked to older styles of playing.
 In modern music, glissandos are often played gradually and evenly to draw out the sliding effect, but Mario repeatedly said that his glissandos were a “real portamento,” that is, a quick slide coming at the end of the note, in the style of Fritz Kreisler or Mischa Elman.
 In a number of Mario’s pieces, such as Duo Capriccioso and the Quartettos, there are spurts of fast spiccato passages or arpeggiated ricochet bowings, and he’d say they should be tossed off “like in Wieniawski, Sarasate.”
 Sometimes as Mario listened to his music, he would sway his upper body and make expressive gesticulations, as if he were playing along.
-It makes me think about my former teacher, the violinist Felix Galimir, who was often described as playing like he composed the music himself.
+It makes me think about my former teacher, violinist Felix Galimir, who was often described as playing with such imagination, understanding, and emotion it felt like he was composing the music himself.
 To me, Mario composed like he was playing the music himself—the character of his music came so much from the physicality of playing the instruments, even (or especially) when striving for dramatic effects inspired by electronic music.

 Mario’s cultural roots were the core of his being, as was his own family.
 He was immersed in the music community, ready to wade into the thick of things, but if his family needed attention, he would drop everything to be with them.
 After Elaine passed, he said he was very lonely.
 There were people calling him, coming by to visit, and he was very appreciative.
 But he felt sad and alone without his dearest companion and I think was also, in his philosophical Jewish way, dealing with his existential sense of being a solitary soul in the world.